All Episodes

 I work for myself.

-And I I work for Fox.
+I work for Fox.

 I mean, just not.

-And you're you're in a unique position because almost everybody else working for the media companies better do what they're told to do.
+And you're in a unique position because almost everybody else working for the media companies better do what they're told to do.

-I what you were there.
+You were there.

-I you were never told what to do, and I've never been told what to do.
+You were never told what to do, and I've never been told what to do.

 And I appreciate that freedom.

-We appreciate your your insightful wisdom and commentary.
+We appreciate your insightful wisdom and commentary.

 Appreciate you having me on.